 Now for the moment of truth, I delete the chat.

-Message got stuck in this exact state showing the trash can in a red background for many hours while the IMDPersistenceAgent process pegged a CPU core.
-Whatever the app is doing, it seems like it must be doing it synchronously, for each message, maybe it has something to do with that after_delete_message_plugin function.
+process pegged a CPU core.
+Whatever the app is doing, it seems like it must be doing it synchronously, for each message, maybe it has something to do with that after_delete_message_plugin

 Eventually, the process finished and the chat was deleted.
-It showed in the Deleted Chat view with all of the messages still linked, and I could see all the associations in the chat_recoverable_message_join table.
+It showed in the Deleted Chat view with all of the messages still linked, and I could see all the associations in the chat_recoverable_message_join

 (I did a 1,000 and 10,000 test batch before doing the full 500,000)

 Deleted messages say they take 30 days before the are no longer recoverable on device, and then 10 more days after that before they are deleted from iCloud.
 To speed this process up, I force deleted the chat out of Recently Deleted.
-This seemed to remove all the chat_recoverable_message_join associations as well as the original message records from the local database.
-The operation completed very quickly (relative to the process of deleting the chat in the first place).
+This seemed to remove all the chat_recoverable_message_join

 After this I forced iCloud syncs on all my devices, and this put my phone into a very hot state.
 The battery drained very quickly and I even managed to catch this interesting error message: